Alex Vargas shares Beatles cover from 'Ted Lasso' and exclusive live clips

-Alex Vargas has released his cover of The Beatles‘ ‘Hey Jude’ from his recent cameo in Ted Lasso, as well as sharing two exclusive live session clips with NME.
+Alex Vargas has released his cover of The Beatles‘ ‘Hey Jude’ from his recent cameo in Ted Lasso, as well as sharing two exclusive live session recorded at the pub from the show with NME.
 Check out ‘Yougazer’ above and ‘Shine Your Way Out’ below.

 Appearing in the eighth episode of the ongoing third season yesterday (May 3), Varga appeared briefly in the Apple TV+ comedy series – performing a musical interlude that saw him cover the classic track by The Beatles.